Skip to main content

 userUser actively presentPer-requestHigh-security operations

-Protocol Flows
+Protocol flows

-Flow 1: Agent Registration
+Flow 1: Agent registration

 Before participating in AAuth, agents and resources must register with the authorization server.